lotusnprod/lotus-manuscript/manuscript.md

 ##### Chemical Structures

 To retrieve as much information as possible from the original structure field(s) of each of the sources, the following procedure was followed.
 Allowed structural fields for the sources were divided into two types: structural (InChI, SMILES) or nominal (chemical name, not necessarily IUPAC).
 If multiple fields were present, structural identifiers were preferred over structure names.
 Among structural identifiers, when both identifiers led to different structures, InChI was preferred over SMILES.
-SMILES were translated to InChI using the RDKit (2020.03.3) implementation in Python 3.8 (src/2_curating/2_editing/structure/1_translating/smiles.py).
-They were first converted to ROMol objects which were then converted to InChI.
-When no structural identifier was available, the nominal identifier was translated to InChI first thanks to OPSIN (Lowe et al., 2011), a fast Java-based translation open-source solution.
-If no translation was obtained, chemical names were then submitted to the CTS (Wohlgemuth et al., 2010), once in lower case only, once with the first letter capitalized.
-If again no translation was obtained, candidates were then submitted to the Chemical Identifier Resolver via the cts_convert function from the webchem package (Szöcs et al., 2020).
-Before the translation process, some typical chemical structure-related greek characters (such as α, ß) were replaced by their textual equivalents (alpha, beta) to obtain better results.
-All pre-translation steps are included in the preparing_name function and are available in src/r/preparing_name.R.
+SMILES were translated to InChI using the RDKit (2020.03.3) implementation in Python 3.8 ([src/2_curating/2_editing/structure/1_translating/smiles.py](https://gitlab.com/lotus7/lotusProcessor/-/tree/preprint/src/2_curating/2_editing/structure/1_translating/smiles.py)).
+They were first converted to [ROMol](https://www.rdkit.org/docs/cppapi/ROMol_8h.html#details) objects which were then converted to InChI.
+When no structural identifier was available, the nominal identifier was translated to InChI first thanks to [OPSIN](https://github.com/dan2097/opsin) [@doi:10/b2zkr9], a fast Java-based translation open-source solution.
+If no translation was obtained, chemical names were then submitted to the CTS [@doi:10.1093/bioinformatics/btq476], once in lower case only, once with the first letter capitalized.
+If again no translation was obtained, candidates were then submitted to the [Chemical Identifier Resolver](https://cactus.nci.nih.gov) via the cts_convert function from the webchem package [@doi:10/gh5ptf].
+Before the translation process, some typical chemical structure-related greek characters (such as *α*, *ß*) were replaced by their textual equivalents (alpha, beta) to obtain better results.
+All pre-translation steps are included in the preparing_name function and are available in [src/r/preparing_name.R](https://gitlab.com/lotus7/lotusProcessor/-/tree/preprint/src/r/preparing_name.R).

 The chemical sanitization step sought to standardize the representation of chemical structures coming from different sources.
 It consisted of three main stages (standardizing, fragment removal, and uncharging) achieved via the MolVS package.
-The initial standardizer function consists of six stages (RDKit Sanitization, RDKit Hs removal, Metals Disconnection, Normalization, Acids Reionization, and Stereochemistry recalculation) detailed in the molvs documentation.
+The initial standardizer function consists of six stages (RDKit Sanitization, RDKit Hs removal, Metals Disconnection, Normalization, Acids Reionization, and Stereochemistry recalculation) detailed in the [molvs documentation](https://molvs.readthedocs.io/en/latest/guide/standardize.html).
 In a second step, the FragmentRemover functionality was applied using a list of SMARTS to detect and remove common counterions and crystallization reagents sometimes occurring in the input DB.
 Finally, the Uncharger function was employed to neutralize molecules when appropriate.

-MarvinSuite was used for traditional and IUPAC names translation, Marvin 20.19, ChemAxon.
+MarvinSuite was used for traditional and IUPAC names translation, Marvin 20.19, [ChemAxon](https://www.chemaxon.com).
 When stereochemistry was not fully defined, (+) and (-) symbols were removed from names.
-All details are available in the following script: src/2_curating/2_editing/structure/4_enriching/naming.R.
+All details are available in the following script: [src/2_curating/2_editing/structure/4_enriching/naming.R](https://gitlab.com/lotus7/lotusProcessor/-/tree/preprint/src/2_curating/2_editing/structure/4_enriching/naming.R).
-Chemical classification of all resulting structures was done using classyfireR (Feunang et al., 2016) and NPClassifier API.
+Chemical classification of all resulting structures was done using classyfireR [@doi:10/gc5tqv] and [NPClassifier API](https://ccms-ucsd.github.io/GNPSDocumentation/api/#structure-np-classifier).

 From the 269,436 initial InChI, 233,652 (87%) sanitized structures were obtained, of which 176,235 (75%) had complete stereochemistry defined.
 197,392 (73%) were uploaded to Wikidata.
 From the 244,724 initial SMILES, 205,244 (84%) sanitized structures were obtained, of which 8,542 (4%) had complete stereochemistry defined.
 173,590 (71%) were uploaded to Wikidata.
 From the 49,315 initial chemical names, 27,780 (56%) sanitized structures were obtained, of which 2,324 (8%) had complete stereochemistry defined.
 23,098 (47%) were uploaded to Wikidata.
-In total, 164,308 structures with fully defined stereochemistry were uploaded as “chemical compounds” (Q11173), and 106,043 structures without fully defined stereochemistry were uploaded as “group of stereoisomers” (Q59199015).
+In total, 164,308 structures with fully defined stereochemistry were uploaded as “chemical compounds” ([Q11173](https://www.wikidata.org/wiki/Q11173)), and 106,043 structures without fully defined stereochemistry were uploaded as “group of stereoisomers” ([Q59199015](https://www.wikidata.org/wiki/Q59199015)).

 ##### Biological Organisms

 The cleaning process at the biological organism’s level had three objectives: convert the original organism string to (a) taxon name(s), atomize fields containing multiple taxon names, and deduplicate synonyms.
-The original organism strings were treated with Global Names Finder (GNF) and Global Names Verify (GNV), both tools coming from the Global Names Architecture (GNA) a system of web services that helps people to register, find, index, check and organize biological scientific names and interconnect on-line information about species.
+The original organism strings were treated with [Global Names Finder](https://github.com/gnames/gnfinder) (GNF) and [Global Names Verifier](https://github.com/gnames/gnverifier) (GNV), both tools coming from the [Global Names Architecture](http://globalnames.org) (GNA) a system of web services that helps people to register, find, index, check and organize biological scientific names and interconnect on-line information about species.
 GNF allows scientific name recognition within raw text blocks and searches for found scientific names among public taxonomic DB.
 GNV takes names or lists of names and verifies them against various biodiversity data sources.
 Canonical names, their taxonID, and the taxonomic DB they were found in were retrieved.
 When a single entry led to multiple canonical names (accepted synonyms), all of them were kept.
 Because both GNF and GNV recognize scientific names and not common ones, common names were translated before a second resubmission.

 ###### Dictionaries

-To perform the translations from common biological organism name to latin scientific name, specialized dictionaries included in DrDuke, FooDB, PhenolExplorer were aggregated together with the translation dictionary of GBIF Backbone Taxonomy.
-The script used for this was src/1_gathering/translation/common.R.
-When the canonical translation of a common name contained a specific epithet that was not initially present, the translation pair was discarded (for example, “Aloe” translated in “Aloe vera” was discarded).
-Common names corresponding to a generic name were also discarded (for example “Kiwi” corresponding to the synonym of an Apteryx spp. (https://www.gbif.org/species/4849989)).
+To perform the translations from common biological organism name to latin scientific name, specialized dictionaries included in DrDuke, FooDB, PhenolExplorer were aggregated together with the translation dictionary of [GBIF Backbone Taxonomy](https://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c).
+The script used for this was [src/1_gathering/translation/common.R](https://gitlab.com/lotus7/lotusProcessor/-/tree/preprint/src/1_gathering/translation/common.R).
+When the canonical translation of a common name contained a specific epithet that was not initially present, the translation pair was discarded (for example, “Aloe” translated in “*Aloe vera*” was discarded).
+Common names corresponding to a generic name were also discarded (for example “Kiwi” corresponding to the synonym of an *Apteryx* spp. ([https://www.gbif.org/species/4849989](https://www.gbif.org/species/4849989))).
 When multiple translations were given for a single common name, the following procedure was followed: the canonical name was split into species name, genus name, and possible subnames.
 For each common name, genus names and species names were counted.
-If both the species and genus names were consistent at more than 50%, they were considered consistent overall and, therefore, kept (for example, “Aberrant Bush Warbler” had “Horornis flavolivaceus” and “Horornis flavolivaceus intricatus” as translation; as both the generic (“Horornis”) and the specific (“flavolivaceus”) epithets were consistent at 100%, both (“Horornis flavolivaceus”) were kept).
-When only the generic epithet had more than 50% consistency, it was kept (for example, “Angelshark” had “Squatina australis” and “Squatina squatina” as translation, so only “Squatina” was kept).
-Some unspecific common names were removed (see https://osf.io/gqhcn/) and only common names with more than three characters were kept.
+If both the species and genus names were consistent at more than 50%, they were considered consistent overall and, therefore, kept (for example, “Aberrant Bush Warbler” had “*Horornis flavolivaceus*” and “*Horornis flavolivaceus intricatus*” as translation; as both the generic (“*Horornis*”) and the specific (“*flavolivaceus*”) epithets were consistent at 100%, both (“*Horornis flavolivaceus*”) were kept).
+When only the generic epithet had more than 50% consistency, it was kept (for example, “Angelshark” had “*Squatina australis*” and “*Squatina squatina*” as translation, so only “*Squatina*” was kept).
+Some unspecific common names were removed (see [https://osf.io/gqhcn/](https://osf.io/gqhcn/)) and only common names with more than three characters were kept.
 This resulted in 181,891 translation pairs further used for the conversion from common names to scientific names.
 For TCM names, translation dictionaries from TCMID, TMMC, and coming from the Chinese Medicine Board of Australia were aggregated.
-The script used for this was src/1_gathering/translation/tcm.R.
-Some unspecific common names were removed (see https://osf.io/zs7ky/).
-Careful attention was given to the Latin genitive translations and custom dictionaries were written (see https://osf.io/c3ja4/, https://osf.io/u75e9/).
-Organ names of the producing organism were removed to avoid wrong translation (see https://osf.io/94fa2/).
-This resulted in 7070 translation pairs.
+The script used for this was [src/1_gathering/translation/tcm.R](https://gitlab.com/lotus7/lotusProcessor/-/tree/preprint/src/1_gathering/translation/tcm.R).
+Some unspecific common names were removed (see [https://osf.io/zs7ky/](https://osf.io/zs7ky/)).
+Careful attention was given to the Latin genitive translations and custom dictionaries were written (see [https://osf.io/c3ja4/](https://osf.io/c3ja4/), [https://osf.io/u75e9/](https://osf.io/u75e9/)).
+Organ names of the producing organism were removed to avoid wrong translation (see [https://osf.io/94fa2/](https://osf.io/94fa2/)).
+This resulted in 7,070 translation pairs.
 Both common and TCM translation pairs were then ordered by decreasing string length, first translating the longer names to avoid part of them being translated incorrectly.

 ###### Translation

-To ensure compatibility between obtained taxonID with Wikidata, the taxonomic DB 3 (ITIS), 4 (NCBI), 5 (Index Fungorum), 6 (GRIN Taxonomy for Plants), 8 (The Interim Register of Marine and Nonmarine Genera), 9 (World Register of Marine Species), 11 (GBIF Backbone Taxonomy), 12 (Encyclopedia of Life), 118 (AmphibiaWeb), 128 (ARKive), 132 (ZooBank), 147 (Database of Vascular Plants of Canada (VASCAN)), 148 (Phasmida Species File), 150 (USDA NRCS PLANTS Database), 155 (FishBase), 158 (EUNIS), 163 (IUCN Red List of Threatened Species), 164 (BioLib.cz), 165 (Tropicos - Missouri Botanical Garden), 167 (The International Plant Names Index), 169 (uBio NameBank), 174 (The Mammal Species of The World), 175 (BirdLife International), 179 (Open Tree of Life), 180 (iNaturalist) and 187 (The eBird/Clements Checklist of Birds of the World) were chosen.
-All other available taxonomic DB are listed at http://index.globalnames.org/datasource.
-To retrieve as much information as possible from the original organism field of each of the sources, the following procedure was followed: First, a scientific name recognition step, allowing us to retrieve canonical names was carried (src/2_curating/2_editing/organisms/subscripts/1_cleaningOriginal.R).
+To ensure compatibility between obtained taxonID with Wikidata, the taxonomic DB 3 ([ITIS](https://www.itis.gov/)), 4 ([NCBI](https://www.ncbi.nlm.nih.gov/taxonomy)), 5 ([Index Fungorum](http://www.indexfungorum.org/)), 6 ([GRIN Taxonomy for Plants](http://wgb.cimmyt.org/gringlobal/taxon/abouttaxonomy.aspx?language=en&chapter=scope)), 8 ([The Interim Register of Marine and Nonmarine Genera](https://www.irmng.org/)), 9 ([World Register of Marine Species](http://www.marinespecies.org/)), 11 ([GBIF Backbone Taxonomy](https://www.gbif.org/)), 12 ([Encyclopedia of Life](https://eol.org/)), 118 ([AmphibiaWeb](https://amphibiaweb.org/)), 128 ([ARKive](https://www.wildscreen.org/arkive-closure/)), 132 ([ZooBank](http://zoobank.org/)), 147 ([Database of Vascular Plants of Canada (VASCAN)](http://data.canadensys.net/vascan/search)), 148 ([Phasmida Species File](http://phasmida.speciesfile.org/)), 150 ([USDA NRCS PLANTS Database](https://plants.sc.egov.usda.gov/)), 155 ([FishBase](https://www.fishbase.se/)), 158 ([EUNIS](https://eunis.eea.europa.eu/)), 163 ([IUCN Red List of Threatened Species](https://www.iucnredlist.org/)), 164 ([BioLib.cz](https://www.biolib.cz/)), 165 ([Tropicos - Missouri Botanical Garden](https://www.tropicos.org/)), 167 ([The International Plant Names Index](https://www.ipni.org/)), 169 ([uBio NameBank](http://ubio.org/)), 174 ([The Mammal Species of The World](https://www.departments.bucknell.edu/biology/resources/msw3/)), 175 ([BirdLife International](http://www.birdlife.org/)), 179 ([Open Tree of Life](https://tree.opentreeoflife.org/)), 180 ([iNaturalist](https://www.inaturalist.org/)) and 187 ([The eBird/Clements Checklist of Birds of the World](https://ebird.org/science/use-ebird-data/the-ebird-taxonomy)) were chosen.
+All other available taxonomic DB are listed at [http://index.globalnames.org/datasource](http://index.globalnames.org/datasource).
+To retrieve as much information as possible from the original organism field of each of the sources, the following procedure was followed: First, a scientific name recognition step, allowing us to retrieve canonical names was carried ([src/2_curating/2_editing/organisms/subscripts/1_cleaningOriginal.R](https://gitlab.com/lotus7/lotusProcessor/-/tree/preprint/src/2_curating/2_editing/organisms/subscripts/1_cleaningOriginal.R)).
 Then, a subtraction step of the obtained canonical names from the original field was applied, to avoid unwanted translation of parts of canonical names.
 For example, Bromus mango contains “mango” as a specific epithet, which is also the common name for Mangifera indica.
 After this subtraction step, the remaining names were translated from vernacular (common) and TCM names to scientific names, with help of the dictionaries.
-For performance reasons, this cleaning step was written in Kotlin and used coroutines to allow efficient parallelization of that process (src/2_curating/2_editing/organisms/2_translating_organism_kotlin/).
-They were subsequently submitted again to scientific name recognition (src/2_curating/2_editing/organisms/3_cleaningTranslated.R).
+For performance reasons, this cleaning step was written in Kotlin and used coroutines to allow efficient parallelization of that process ([src/2_curating/2_editing/organisms/2_translating_organism_kotlin/](https://gitlab.com/lotus7/lotusProcessor/-/tree/preprint/src/2_curating/2_editing/organisms/2_translating_organism_kotlin/)).
+They were subsequently submitted again to scientific name recognition ([src/2_curating/2_editing/organisms/3_cleaningTranslated.R](http://src/2_curating/2_editing/organisms/3_cleaningTranslated.R)).

 After full resolution of canonical names, all obtained names were submitted to rotl (Michonneau et al., 2016) to obtain a unified taxonomy.